HASHIM4274/First-Project/README.md

 ---

-## 🔍 Key Business Questions Answered
+## The following Key Business Questions Answered in order to achieve my objectives:

 - Which brands have the most products listed?
 - What is the average price of products in each category?